-If your kid(s) are younger, you may want to consider hiring a babysitter or nanny.
-There are millions of parents who have found success with paid childcare providers.
+If your kid(s) are younger, you may want to consider hiring a babysitter or Millions of parents have found success with paid childcare providers.
 There are many ways in which you can find the right person for your family and situation.
-You can ask friends and family for recommendations, look on online forums, check your local childcare center and even look at online services such as Sitter.com.
-If you feel like your kid(s) is/are struggling, you should consider talking to a therapist.
-There are many forms of therapy that are designed to help parents, including family therapy and parent coaching.
+You can ask friends and family for recommendations, look on online forums, check your local childcare, center, and even look at online services such as Sitter.com.
+If you feel like your kid(s) is/are struggling, you should consider talking to a therapist forms of therapy areas are designed to help parents, including family therapy and parent coaching.
 Therapy is not a sign of weakness and it’s not a sign that you’re a bad parent.
-It’s a sign that you want to be a better parent and that you want to make sure your kid(s) is/are okay.
+It’s a sign that you want to be a better parent and that you want to make sure your kid(s) is/are okaCheck-in

-Check in with a therapist, counselor or coach.
+Check in with a therapist, cou, counselor or coach.